dougbutner/web-4/README.md

 **Key Aspects**
 1. Biometric Identification: A user is presented with an option of different biometric options used to generate a hash that can only belong to this person.
-User can choose to either trust their hashed value or generate it at any time from a third party provider.
-Any third party provider will
+User can choose to either trust to perform a chosen biometric task to receive their hashed biosecret or generate it at any time from a third party provider.
+Any third party provider will generate the same hash by a set or open-source algorithms.

 2. User's sensitive information and generated algorithmic results are destroyed at the layer of hashing, and not stored in any way, public or private, as the user runs the software on their local machine.
 3. Time-psudeographic